CeciliaDinh/Retail-Sales-Analysis-/README.md

 ## Summary Of Insights
 # Customer Demographics

-## 1. Consumer Segment: High Sales Volume & Practical Utility
+## 1. Consumer Segment: Core revenue driven with 4x higher revenue than the other 2 segments, follows a seasonal pattern with peaks in March, May, September, and October.
+Reached 20K in March 2017, Sep-Oct 2017, May 2016, Sep-Oct 2016, Sep-Oct 2015, Sept 2014
 - **Top Products**:
   - Canon imageCLASS 2200 Copier: **33K sales**
   - HP DesignJet T520 Printer